MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 from specific commands.
 You can use array notation, such as $a[0] or
 $warning[1,2] to refer to specific warnings stored in the variable.

-NOTE: The WarningVariable parameter does not capture warnings from nested calls in functions or scripts.
+> [!NOTE] The WarningVariable parameter does not capture warnings from nested calls in functions or scripts.

 ### Risk Management Parameter Descriptions